A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 Dmitry Dryanskoy (comic tragedy) (1812)

-Young Spouses (comedy in one act, in verse) (1814)
+The Young Spouses (comedy in one act, in verse) (1814)

-Your family, or a married bride (5 scenes for Shakhovsky's comedy) (1817)
+One's own family, or The Married Bride (5 scenes for Shakhovsky's comedy) (1817)

 Student (comedy in three acts, written together with P. A. Katenin) (1817)

-Interlude test (interlude in one act) (1818)
+Sample interlude (interlude in one act) (1818)

 Woe from Wit (comedy in four acts in verse) (1824)

-Georgian Night (excerpts from a tragedy) (1828)
+Georgian Night (excerpts from the tragedy) (1828)

-Publicism Griboyedov:
+Publicism by Griboyedov:

 Letter from Brest-Litovsk to the publisher" (1814)

-On Cavalry Reserves (1814)
+On cavalry reserves (1814)

-Particular cases of the St. Petersburg flood (1824)
+Special cases of the St. Petersburg flood (1824)

-Country trip (1826)
+Country Trip (1826)

-Alexander Sergeevich Griboidov
+Alexander Sergeevich Griboyedov

-Russian diplomat, poet, playwright, pianist and composer, nobleman; state councilor (1828); Griboyedov is known for his brilliantly rhymed play Woe from Wit (1824), which is still very often performed in theaters in Russia, it served as a source of numerous catchphrases
+Russian diplomat, poet, playwright, pianist and composer, nobleman; State Councilor (1828); Griboedov is known for his brilliantly rhymed play “Woe from Wit” (1824), which is still often staged in Russian theaters; it served as the source of numerous catch phrases

 Alexander Griboyedov